raul-estevez/SimpleElectronicLoad/README.md

 The goal of this project is to design a simple but robust dummy load/electronic load using the fewer components possible but providing with a product that can do its job reasonably well and cheap.

-Also a greath customization of the circuit was archieved, both in the components and in the maximun ratings (current, voltage, power...)
+Also a great customization of the circuit was archieved, both in the components and in the maximun ratings (current, voltage, power...)
 ## Schematic